Lindau Nobel Laureate Meetings

 The Lindau Nobel Laureate Meetings are annual scientific conferences held in Lindau, Bavaria, Germany, since 1951.
-Their aim is to bring together Nobel laureates and young scientists to foster scientific exchange between different generations, cultures and disciplines.
-The meetings assume a unique position amongst international scientific conferences, as from 30 to 65 Nobel laureates attending each edition they are the largest regular congregation of Nobel laureates in the world, apart from the Nobel Prize award ceremony in Stockholm.
+Their aim is to bring together Nobel laureates and the world's most talented young scientists to foster scientific exchange between different generations, cultures and disciplines.
+The meetings assume a unique position amongst international scientific conferences, as from 30 to more than 75 Nobel laureates attending each edition they are the largest regular congregation of Nobel laureates in the world, apart from the Nobel Prize award ceremony in Stockholm.

 Purpose

 Every Lindau Meeting consists of a multitude of scientific sessions like lectures and panel discussions as well as a variety of networking and social events.
 The meetings are not centered on the presentation of research results, but instead, their main goals are the exchange of ideas and the discussion of topics globally relevant to all scientists.
 The Nobel laureates do not receive any kind of payment for their participation and are free to choose the topics of their presentations.
 Approximately 375 are members of the meetings’ Founders Assembly.

 Billed by the organising Council for the Lindau Nobel Laureate Meetings as their ‘Mission Education’, the aim of the meetings is to facilitate the transfer of knowledge between Nobel laureates and young scientists but also among the international scientific community and the general public.
 The opportunity for participants to form international networks of scientists – e.g. through the Lindau Alumni Network – is also regarded as a prime objective by the organisers.
 The meetings' leitmotif is ‘Educate.
 Inspire.
 Connect.’